WebCivics/docs.humancentricai.org/Projects/CognitiveAI/CognitiveAI-WIP.md

 ## Applied Theory: Notes re: Webizen

-As is otherwise noted in the document about [[SafetyConsiderations]], the use and development of Cognitive AI systems by me and related works that are specifically related to me; and the advancement of my works by others, are sought to be defined in a way that advances the tooling required to support [[HumanCentricDigitalIdentity]], [[HumanCentricAI]] and related [[Centricity]] considerations specifically.
+The use and development of Cognitive AI systems by me and related works that are specifically related to me; and the advancement of my works by others, are sought to be defined in a way that advances the tooling required to support [[HumanCentricAI]] and related  considerations.
 Therein - These works are not sought to be employed to deploy AI Agents that act in a [[NobodyAI]] like manner / methodology; and particular protections are sought to be forged in-order to ensure that my works are not employed for those purposes.

 These objectives form constituencies to the requirements for [[EndingDigitalSlavery]].